 The proposed residential development is located north of Britannia Road and west of Regional Road 25, in the Town of Milton, Ontario.
 Figure 1 shows an aerial photo illustrating the location of the site.
-Proposed site plans prepared by Core Architects dated July 14, 2023, for the South Block in Figure 2a; and dated July 12, 2023, for the North Block in Figure 2b, also show the prediction locations.
-The proposed development will include several midrise buildings ranging in height from 12 to 15-storeys, along with associated roadways.
-A holdout property located at 6110 Regional Road 25 has not been included in the analysis.
+Proposed site plans prepared by Core Architects dated December 21, 2023, for the South Block in Figure 2a, and for the North Block in Figure 2b, also showing the prediction locations.
+The proposed development will include several midrise buildings ranging in height from 11 to 15storeys, along with associated roadways.
+A holdout property is located at 6110 Regional Road 25.